mirrorkeydev/Appstract/CONTRIBUTING.md

 round-capped and black or white
 - A workflow that analyzes the colors in the svg and ensures that they fall into certain ranges based on the design ethos color palette
 - A workflow that checks that filenames in `appfilter.xml` actually match the names of files submitted
+- A workflow that checks that there aren't more than 4 colors in a given icon.

 ## Code